vetheve/-Codecademy-Portfolio-Project-Personal-Budget-I/README.md

 - __Food__: This category includes expenses for groceries, dining out, and other food-related costs.
 - __Personal__: This category includes expenses for personal items such as clothing, entertainment, and hobbies.

+## Balances

+- __Budgeted Amount Balance__: Refers to the remaining amount of the budgeted amount after expenses have been taken into account.
+It represents the difference between the budgeted amount and the total expenses for a specific category or budget.
+It is an indicator of how well you are sticking to your budget.

+$$
+Budgeted Amount Balance = Budgeted Amount - Total Expenses
+$$

+- __Net Financial Balance__: refers to the overall financial status, it is the difference between the total revenues and the total expenses.
+It represents the overall financial position.
+It is an indicator of the overall financial health.

+$$
+Net Financial Balance = Total Revenues - Total Expenses
+$$

+> In summary, __Budgeted Amount Balance__ is a measure of how well you are sticking to your budget, while __Net Financial Balance__ is a measure of the overall financial health.

 ## Endpoints
 - `/budgets` (CR)
 - `/budgets/{budget_id}` (RUD)